 If you would like to inquire about the opportunity for your student to continue their education at e3, please contact Maria Gibson at [email protected]

 All interested families must attend one Orientation Session.
 Sessions will be held on Thursdays.
-After attending the orientation session, interested families will submit a paper application for potential enrollment.
+After attending the orientation session, interested families will submit an application for potential enrollment.

-Prior to applying for admission to e³ Civic High, a student must complete the following:
+Prior to applying for admission to e³ Civic High, the student and parent and/or guardian should complete the following:

-Attend Orientation: The student and parent or guardian must together attend one complete orientation session.
+- Attend Orientation (Thursdays): We invite the student and/or parent/guardian to attend one complete orientation session.
 These sessions will be held on Thursdays.
 During the sessions, an еᶾ representative will detail the mission, vision, and program of e³Civic High.